Wounded Knee Massacre: Prelude

-"P.S.
+P.S.
 I neglected to state that up to date there has been neither a Sioux outbreak or war.
-No citizen in Nebraska or Dakota has been killed, molested or can show the scratch of a pin, and no property has been destroyed off the reservation."
+No citizen in Nebraska or Dakota has been killed, molested or can show the scratch of a pin, and no property has been destroyed off the reservation.

 Fight and ensuing massacre

 After being called to the Pine Ridge Agency, Spotted Elk of the Miniconjou Lakota nation and 350 of his followers were making the slow trip to the agency on December 28, 1890, when they were met by a 7th Cavalry detachment under Major Samuel M. Whitside southwest of Porcupine Butte.
-John Shangreau, a scout and interpreter who was half Lakota, advised the troopers not to disarm the Indians immediately, as it would lead to violence.
+John Shangreau, a scout and interpreter who was half Lakota, advised the troopers not to disarm the Lakota immediately, as it would lead to violence.
 The troopers escorted the Native Americans about 5 mi westward to Wounded Knee Creek where they told them to make camp.
 Later that evening, Colonel James W. Forsyth and the remainder of the 7th Cavalry arrived, bringing the number of troopers at Wounded Knee to 500.
-In contrast, there were 350 Lakota: 230 men and 120 women and children.
+In contrast, there were 350 Lakota: 120 men and 230 women and children.
 The troopers surrounded Spotted Elk's encampment and set up four rapid-fire Hotchkiss-designed M1875 mountain guns.